 Michael Scott invited Paul to join his brother Tim and fellow missionary William to ‘Travel the Road,’ sharing Christ to the ends of the earth, with a film camera capturing their experience.
 The TV series Michael produced with the missionaries aired globally and made an impact with CNN and other networks inviting Michael on screen.

-With Paul at the ends of the earth preaching Christ, his brother Mathew was smuggling Bibles into North Africa and training students for future ministry.
+With Paul at the ends of the earth preaching Christ, his brother Mathew smuggled Bibles into North Africa and trained students for future ministry.
 Soon the Lord would call the brothers together again to found ByFaith Media.

 The blessing which flooded into the lives of Paul and Mathew has a deep source.
 When their parents came to Christ there was no known Christian witness in their ancestry.
 However, the Bible promises a blessing to a thousand generations of those who love God and ancient documents unveiled a mystery.

-From the home village of Henry Bacallar, Moses Backaller arose in the sixteenth century, the 6th great grandfather of Paul and Mathew.
-The spelling of the name develops in documents over centuriess, settling in the early nineteenth century.
+From the home village of Henry Bacallar, Moses Backaller arose in the sixteenth century, the 6th great-grandfather of Paul and Mathew.
+The spelling of the name develops in documents over centuries, settling in the early nineteenth century.
 “It thrilled me to read of the deep faith of our ancestors,” said Paul, “not knowing our forefathers served the Lord.”
 The blessing of God promised to thousands of generations, “has come upon us,” said Mathew.